avivl/cloud-sre-agent/docs/ENHANCED_PROMPT_GENERATION.md

-# Enhanced Dynamic Prompt Generation System
+# Dynamic Prompt Generation System

 ## Overview

-The Gemini SRE Agent's **Enhanced Dynamic Prompt Generation System** represents a breakthrough in AI-powered code generation.
+The Cloud SRE Agent's **Dynamic Prompt Generation System** represents a breakthrough in AI-powered code generation.
 This system automatically creates context-aware, specialized prompts that dramatically improve the quality and accuracy of generated code fixes.

 ## Architecture Overview